lyw02/react-movies-app-assignment/README.md

 + Add actor details pages, listing actor's biography, information, images, and acted movies.
 + + The biography can be expanded or folded by clicking an button.
++ + Users can jump to movie details page by clicking a movie's poster or name in the acted movied list.
 + In movie details pages, display a list of top billed cast actors, with actors' avatar, name, and character name.
++ + Users can jump to actor details page by clicking an actor's avatar or name in the top billed cast list.
 + Feature 2
 + Feature 3
 + etc